Jay-Z Drops ‘Vol. 2… Hard Knock Life’ Album: Today in Hip-Hop

 On this day, Sept.
 29, in hip-hop history...

-Nearly 20 years later, Jay Z is arguably rap's most legendary figure, continuing to sell millions of records, drop his surprise 13th studio album, 4:44 this year and hobnob with world leaders like former President Barack Obama.
+Nearly 20 years later, Jay-Z is arguably rap's most legendary figure, continuing to sell millions of records, drop his surprise 13th studio album, 4:44 last summer and hobnob with world leaders like former President Barack Obama.
 Vol. 2...Hard Knock Life's legacy is the moment that finally powered Jay Z to the mainstream.